matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ## Summary of the behaviour of join rules

-See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules) specification for full details, the summary below is meant to highlight the differences between `public`, `invite`, and `restricted`.
+See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules) specification for full details; the summary below is meant to highlight the differences between `public`, `invite`, and `restricted`.

 * `public`: anyone can join, subject to `ban` and `server_acls`, as today.